 The research experience occurs in the summer of the trainee's first academic year.
 Trainees will focus on how objects and specimens are collected, documented, handled, and integrated across collections to broaden their perspective on object-based research.
 Funds are available for stipends, research supplies, and travel.

 After year one, trainees participate in a curatorial rotation for at least one semester.
 Trainees learn about work in museum settings and how to contribute to and use museum resources.
 Trainees can choose to complete the rotation in their curator/mentor's collection or another UNM science collection.

-The Graduate Assistantship is a paid 0.5 FTE position supported by the home department.
+The Graduate Assistantship is a paid 0.5 FTE position supported by the trainee's home department.